System Design Space

 ML platform in T-Bank: the common good or better not needed

-Analysis of an interview about the development of the ML platform at T-Bank: from SSH circuits to platform engineering, data workflows and production operation.
+Analysis of an interview about the evolution of the ML platform at T-Bank: how teams moved from manual SSH workflows to platform engineering, shared data flows, and mature model operations.

 Source